The Daily Walk with Love

 and operating systems, and over the last three or four

 years I must have installed various “distributions”

-pleasantly surprised.
-Well I also have done a LOT
+than Windows 10!
+I also have done a LOT of experimentation

-on those for you.
-What’s best about Linux is that it’s all absolutely high quality and mostly all FREE,
+What’s best about Linux is that it’s all absolutely high quality and mostly all FREE, crafted by many knowledgeable

 The Voice of Freedom in Ohio!